 Fast boot can speed up boot time, though its effects aren’t significant and some people have even reported that it slows down their boot time.
-It also prevents Windows from greeting you with a jingle because Windows doesn’t think that your PC was actually shut down in the first place.
+It also prevents Windows from greeting you with a jingle because Windows doesn’t think your PC was actually shut down in the first place.

-So switching off Fast Boot can restore your startup sound.
+Switching off Fast Boot can restore your startup sound.
 To do this, click Start, type

 In the Power Options window, click “Choose what the power buttons do,” then uncheck the “Turn on fast start-up” box.
 If it’s greyed out, click “Change Settings that are currently unavailable,” then untick the box.